-Businesses, enterprises, and entrepreneurs must accommodate team systems into their structure to grow and successfully
+Businesses, enterprises, and entrepreneurs must accommodate team systems into their structure to grow and fulfil the vision.

-John Maxwell has written several books on the subject and as a Maxwell certified trainer we have access to his material and mentorship programs.
-The 17 Indisputable Laws of Teamwork: Embrace Them and Empower your Team and The Essential Qualities of a Team Player are 2 books that I have studied.
+John Maxwell has written several books on the subject, and as Maxwell Leadership Certified Trainers, we have access to his material and mentorship programs.
+The 17 Indisputable Laws of Teamwork: Embrace Them and Empower your Team and The Essential Qualities of a Team Player are 2 books I have studied.

-For the past 30 years I have been part of teams in various positions, countries, and places of employment, and in my own business.
-However, until I read John’s books, I hadn’t quite grasped and understood the value of teamwork and it’s changing an environment.
-I quickly learned that I lacked skills in certain areas and as a result started studying the principles and practices of teamwork.
+For the past 30 years, I have been part of teams in various positions, countries, and places of employment, and in my own business.
+However, until I read John’s books, I hadn’t quite grasped and understood the value of teamwork, and it changed the environment.
+I quickly learned that I lacked skills in certain areas, so I started studying the principles and practices of teamwork.
 I evaluated and changed my leadership style.
 It’s possible because leadership can be learned.

-Other books written about the need for building on team leadership skills in preparation for such positions are the likes of Patrick Lencioni’s “The Five Dysfunctions of a Team” and Simon Sinek’s book “Leaders Eat Last”.
+Other books about the need for building on team leadership skills in preparation for such positions include Patrick Lencioni’s “The Five Dysfunctions of a Team” and Simon Sinek’s book “Leaders Eat Last”.

-There are two common team divisions in most companies and I’ve worked in both types of environment.
+Most companies have two common team divisions, and I’ve worked in both environments.

 - Traditional departmental teams – The members of such a team are from the same work area.
-As a trainer and counselor at the University of the Nations for 10 years, I was mainly working in teams that had the same focus – counseling and psychology.
+As a trainer and counsellor at the University of the Nations for 10 years, I mainly worked in teams with the same focus – counselling and psychology.

-- Cross-functional teams – The members of such a team, work across different areas of expertise.
-They are a team in the sense that they collaborate and make decisions regarding their areas of expertise, together.
+- Cross-functional teams – The members of such teamwork across different areas of expertise.
+They are a team because they collaborate and make decisions regarding their areas of expertise.
 I function in a team like this in the Swiss Leaders Group.

-Whether you are the boss of your own company, a CEO, a general manager or an employee it is important for employers to recognize the need for their employees to form teams.
+Whether you are the boss of your own company, a CEO, a general manager or an employee, employers need to recognize the need for their employees to form teams.
 More importantly, maintaining a teamwork ethic requires 2 things.
-Firstly, a lot of collaboration and secondly transparency related concepts.
+Firstly, a lot of collaboration and, secondly, transparency-related concepts.

 The above 2 concepts include: